Zakaria29041996/KG-for-LA/README.md

 ## Context

-This project was developed in the context of research on learning analytics at the University of Liège.
+This project was developed as part of research on learning analytics at the University of Liège.